 An Open Source Virtual Machine Monitor Framework For Modern Architectures

-About The V3VEE project (v3vee.org) is creating a virtual
+About The V3VEE project (v3vee.org) creates kernel and

-machine monitor framework for modern architectures (those with
+virtual machine monitor frameworks for modern architectures that

-optimized for computer architecture research and use in high
+for computer architecture research, parallelism research, and use

-performance computing.
-V3VEE began as an NSF-funded collaborative
+in high performance computing.
+V3VEE began as an NSF-funded

 Laboratories, and Oak Ridge National Laboratory.
-V3VEE is a
+It currently is

-community resource development effort that anyone can contribute
+resource development effort that anyone can contribute to.

-- Philix: Boot your third party OS on the Intel Xeon Phi
+- Philix: Tools for creating a third party OS on the Intel Xeon Phi

 Jack Lange at Northwestern taught MSIT 491 (Resource Virtualization and the Enterprise) during Winter Quarter 2009.